Tuesday, October 28, 2025

 Frank laughed.
 "That's a lot of almost."

 "True," Mr. Mori replied with a wry grin.
-"But I don't want to spend much time on why I say almost until we talk about addressing."
+"But I don't want to spend much time on why I say 'almost' until we talk about addressing."

 Barry asked, "Would this direct page be a good place to work on floating point numbers?"